luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-07-31
+- Add rules for scrolls, potions, and sentient weapons.

 #### 2024-07-30
 - Give the spell level headers unique names so the hyperlinks work.
 - Rename "arts and spells" to "progression" to be more clear.